unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Project Status

-Updated September 23, 2026.
-The Publisher has published Part 1 and asked for Part 2 in the same personal voice.
-Part 2 is a local, future-dated browser draft with a provisional October 1 date.
-Its source packet and visual assets are linked below; technical and editorial review of Part 2 remain open.
+Updated September 25, 2026.
+The Publisher has published Part 1 and asked to finish Part 2 and add a Hands-On companion where useful.
+Part 2 is already in the Jekyll post tree; Hands-On 2A now accompanies it in the local preview.
+Their October 1 dates are provisional until the Publisher settles publication timing.
+The source packet and visual assets are linked below.

 - [Source inventory and evidence boundaries](jekyll-site-tooling-inventory.md)
 - [Review journal](jekyll-site-tooling-review.md)